bramtayl/LightQuery.jl/test/src/index.md

 │ 842 │ 2013   │ 1      │ 1      │ missing  │ 600            │ missing   │
 ```

-You can arrange rows with `order_by`.
+You can arrange rows with `order`.
 Here, the currying version of
 `select` comes in handy.

 ```jldoctest dplyr